w3c/wai-about-wai/_about/translating/guides/translation-guidance.md

 ref: /about/translating/guides/translation-guidance/
 lang: en
 doc-note-type: draft
-doc-note-message-md: This page is a draft documentation to guide volunteer translators. **It needs some edits/addings, especially at the end (resource-specific information)**
+doc-note-message-md: This page is a draft documentation to guide volunteer translators. **It welcomes feebacks.**
 last_updated: 2023-09-18
 description: Help make the Web accessible to people with disabilities around the world.
 We appreciate your contributions to translating W3C WAI accessibility resources.
 image: /content-images/wai-about-wai/social-translations.png